AndrewEllis93/Print-Tuning-Guide/README.md

 - This section also assumes that you have a *consistent* first layer squish, both across the entire build surface and between prints.
 Here are some tips if you are having issues with either.
      - You may need to use [bed mesh](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#bed-mesh) to accomplish this.
 I personally recommend generating a bed mesh before every print, by adding `BED_MESH_CALIBRATE` to your `PRINT_START` macro. (requires the config section in the link above.)
-        - Do not omit the relative_reference_index setting.
-This should correspond to the point at which you calibrate your Z offset to (almost always the center point.)
+        - Do not omit the `relative_reference_index` setting.
+This should correspond to the point you calibrate your Z offset to (almost always the center point.)
             - relative_reference_index = ((x points * y points) - 1) / 2
         - Some discourage using bed mesh unless absolutely necessary, but I disagree.
 As far as I'm concerned, it's cheap insurance.
 Additionally, it's rare, especially for larger printers, to have a perfect first layer without it.
         - Your heat soaked mesh will also be different from your cold mesh, and will even vary at different temperatures, hence why I prefer to generate a fresh one for every print.